lexibank/tlopo/out/vol2/chapter7.md

 The most widely reflected POc term with a ‘dry’ meaning is _&ast;[ma]maca_, which denoted states in which otherwise present liquid was absent.
 Thus it was used among other things of food which had dried up through overcooking and of low tide ([Ch.
 4, §2.6](../contributions/2-4#s-2-6)).
-POc _&ast;[ma](r,R)aŋo_ ‘wither, dry up’ referred particularly to the dryness of dying vegetation and meant ‘withered, dry’ (vol. 1, p.135).
+POc _&ast;[ma](r,R)aŋo_ ‘wither, dry up’ referred particularly to the dryness of dying vegetation and meant ‘withered, dry’ ([vol.1,135](../contributions/1-5#p-135)).

 POc _&ast;karaŋo_ is obviously formally related to _&ast;[ma]raŋo_, but its reflexes display the meanings both of this and of _&ast;[ma]maca_.
 POc _&ast;goRu_ appears to have been a synonym of _&ast;[ma](r,R)aŋo_.